How to Convert Adobe XD Design to WordPress Website in 3 Simple Methods

 Create the necessary files for your theme, including style.css, index.php, header.php, footer.php, functions.php, and other template files as needed.
 At a minimum, your theme needs style.css and index.php to be functional.

 Edit the style.css file to add styles to your theme.
-For responsive design, utilize CSS techniques like flexbox, grid, and media queries.
+For responsive design, use CSS techniques such as flexbox, grid, and media queries.
 You can also include custom fonts, colors, and other design elements to match your Adobe XD design.

 Add PHP code to the functions.php file to enhance your theme with custom functionalities.
 Use WordPress functions and hooks to add features like custom post types, custom fields, widgets, and theme options.